 2. The Avatar ID sent by the UE1 should be verified by the BAR about whether it belongs to the UE1.

-Editor's Note: Whether Avatar ID sent by the UE1 should be verified by DC AS is FFS.
+NOTE: Whether the DC AS should verify the Avatar ID will be determined during the normative work.

 3. The authorization of avatar representation downloading is based on a token mechanism.

-Editor's Note: Further details on the token-based authorization mechanism are FFS.
+The token includes Avatar ID, UE1 (sending UE) ID, the UE2 (receiving UE) ID for the receiving UE centric rendering case, one of MF ID or DC AS ID, BAR ID, and expiration time.
+The BAR verifies the token as follows:

+The BAR verifies the signature of the token.

+The BAR verifies whether the Avatar ID in the Avatar representation downloading request matches that in the token.

+The BAR verifies whether the UE1 ID in the Avatar representation downloading request matches that in the token.

+In the receiving UE centric rendering mode, the UE2 ID is included in the token, and the BAR also verifies whether the UE2 ID in the Avatar representation downloading request matches that in the token.

+The BAR checks whether MF ID or DC AS ID matches the entity sending the Avatar representation downloading request.

+The BAR checks whether the BAR ID matches itself.

+The BAR checks, based on the token expiration time, whether the token is valid.

+If the token verification is successful, the BAR provides the Avatar representation of UE1 to the requesting NF (MF or DC AS).

 4. The e2DCe or e2e media plane protection mechanism specified in TS 33.328 [17] are reused for authentication, integrity and confidentiality protection between UE and MF, UE and DC AS for Avatar ID List downloading and avatar representation downloading, Avatar ID transfer via BDC/ADC.
 As a result there is no need for new normative work for authentication, integrity and confidentiality protection when bootstrap and application data channels are used between two communicating entities

 5. Reuse existing security specification in TS 33.328 [17], Annex P.1, for security of aspects of SBA in IMS media control interface, to protect SBA communication between MF/DCSF and DC AS/BAR.